kkreine/kkreine/README.md

 📫 How to reach me: kori.kreine@gmail.com
 🌱 I’m currently learning Ruby on Rails
-🔭 I’m currently working on a planner application
+🔭 I’m currently working on a RoR planner application
 ✨ I'm in search of a software development internship
 ⚡ Fun fact: I'm an avid gardener
 😄 Pronouns: she/her